-At 31 March 2021, the Council had investments and cash deposits, with a fair value of £42m (£52m at 31 March 2020) detailed in note 21 Financial Instruments.
+At 31 March 2021, the Council had investments and cash deposits, with a fair value of £42m (£52m at 31 March 2020) detailed in note 22 Financial Instruments.
 In 2020/21 the Council continued to maintain a diversified investment portfolio in terms of counterparties and duration of investments, with more long-term investments continuing to be held.

-The Council's strategic investment capital values increased by £2.3m in 2020/21.
-The investment values are now broadly back to the cost of acquisition having had capital gains before the pandemic.
+At the start of the pandemic the Council's strategic investments capital values reduced by circa £4m, this position recovered by £2.3m in 2020/21 and the investment are now roughly back to the costs of acquisition having had capital gains before the pandemic.
 Despite the pandemic investment income performed better than expected in 2020/21 but this will be closely monitored in 2021/22 as the longer term impacts of Covid19 unfold.